DarrenPea/CPTS/Shells_and_Payloads/The_Live_Engagement.md

 ```
 We will configure the options of the module to fit our needs.
 ![exploit options](img/host2_msfconsole.png)<br>
-We managed to obtain a meterpreter shell, and subsequently obtained the contents of `/customscripts/flag.txt`. <br>
+We managed to obtain a meterpreter shell, and subsequently obtained the contents of `/customscripts/flag.txt`.

 ![Flag](img/host2_flag.png)

 ### Host 3